 - Support for parents whose loss is not so recent

-The MISS Foundation plans to continue to offer its support to bereaved families for as long as it is needed.
-As for Dr. Cacciatore, she currently serves as the program coordinator in the College of Human Services at Arizona State University.
-She also is a researcher studying the effects of trauma and traumatic experiences on the brain.
+She currently serves as the program coordinator in the College of Human Services at Arizona State University.
+She also is a researcher studying the impact of traumatic experiences on the brain.
 She has authored five books and is a founding member of the Elisabeth Kubler-Ross Foundation.
 In addition, she has served as chair for the Sudden Infant Death Advisory Council and is a member of the Unexplained Infant Death Advisory Council.